It’s 10:33 am & We’re Always Open.

 For tax questions, consult a qualified tax professional.

-Heat Pump and Boiler Incentives FAQ (2026)
+Heat Pump and Boiler Tax Credits & Rebates FAQ (2026)

-Federal residential tax credits for boilers are generally not available in 2026.
-However, high-efficiency boiler installations may still qualify for utility rebates, manufacturer incentives, or local programs depending on location.
+Federal residential tax credits for boilers are generally not available for systems placed in service in 2026.
+However, high‑efficiency boiler installations in Chicago may still qualify for utility rebates, manufacturer incentives, or local energy‑efficiency programs, depending on your gas utility, system efficiency, and program year.

 Heat Pump vs Boiler (2026 Comparison)